Antpunchboy/landing_page/README.md

 using html and css (with flexboxes)

-not responsive, will learn that in a future lesson
+will learn responsive design and semantic html in future lesson.

+but i have made the website responsive by researching on media queries on css